Skip to main content

 The "Filipino First" policy of this administration received a resounding popular indorsement in the last election.
 Politically we became independent since 1946, but economically we are still semi-colonial.
 This is especially true in our foreign trade.
 This policy is therefore designed to regain economic independence.
 It is a national effort to the end that Filipinos obtain major and dominant participation in their own national economy.
 This we will achieve with malice towards none and with fairness to all.
 We will accomplish this with full understanding of our international obligations towards our friends of the Free World.
 We will carry this out within the framework of our special relations with the United States to whose citizens we granted until 1974, by Constitutional provision, equal rights as Filipinos in the exploitation of our natural resources and public utilities, and to whom we also granted trading parity rights under the Laurel-Langley Agreement.
 Under this policy we will welcome friendly and understanding foreign capital willing to collaborate with us in the exploitation of our vast natural resources preferably on joint venture basis.

 Instead, Garcia sought Filipinos would be the major and dominant participants of the national economy.
 In short, this would be the basis for excessive equity restrictions.
 However, the Filipino First Policy caused the Philippines to fail.
 Should people choose something Filipino for the sake of choosing Filipino?
 Should a person eat rotten Filipino food when they can eat fresh foreign food?
 Of course, I'd eat fresh Filipino food over rotten foreign food.
 My reasoning is not because the fresh food is Filipino but because it's fresh.
-Rotten food is rotten food--whether it'd be Filipino or foreign.
+Rotten food is rotten food--whether it's Filipino or foreign.
 It's been a series of disasters ever since, with the one solid fact that the Filipino First Policy caused the Philippines to fail.
 Even worse, these idiots focus on borrowing from other countries instead of allowing foreigners to do business in the Philippines (where there's taxable income to collect).
 Isn't it ironic to discourage MNCs from investing while borrowing foreign loans?
 Some people confuse foreign loans with FDI (read here).

 After getting my MBA, I had a false sense of security (again).
 Never mind that I had a false sense of security during my MBA days.
 I got conned out of money during my MBA days.
 Even worse, I wasn't the only MBA screw-up.
 There were MBA students who got hit by one financial scam after the other.
 I didn't even know what the Cash to Go program was.
 It can raise the eyebrows and make one ask, "I thought you were a Master's Degree student?
 Aren't you taught that?"
 I could defensively reply that I wasn't taught credit card management, no descriptive course for that certain matter, etc. The response was, "It's official, the Philippine education system is that bad!"
 The number of MBA screw-ups makes you wonder, "What's wrong with the Philippine education system?"